-- 1. On the right side, there are 5 USB ports: one Type B to connect your writer to your computer, and 4 Type A outlets to connect USB peripherals, specifically memory sticks and approved Bluetooth devices. - 2.
-On the left side, there is a PCMCIA card slot with a CompactFlash card, Microphone and Headphone jacks, a DC power jack, and the battery charging indicator light.
+- 1. On the right side, there are 5 USB ports: one Type B port to connect your writer to your computer, and 4 Type A ports to connect flash drives and approved Bluetooth devices. - 2.
+On the left side, there is a PCMCIA card slot with a CompactFlash card, microphone and headphone jacks, a DC power jack, and the battery charging indicator light.

-Compact flash cards (CF) that will work with your Passport:
+Compact flash cards (CF) that have been tested with the Passport:

 - SanDisk CF 32 MB

 - SanDisk CF 64 MB

 - SanDisk CF 1 GB

 - Lexar 40X professional CF 1 GB

 - 3. On the back, there is a serial port, and an SD memory card slot.

-Note that the SD card has a spring-loaded mechanism.
+The SD card slot has a spring-loaded mechanism.
 To remove the card, push it in, and it will pop out.
 NOTE: Do not remove the SD card while recording audio on the Passport.

-SD cards that work with the Passport:
+SD cards that have been tested with the Passport: